dungeon-run/dungeon-run.github.io/docs/index.md

 ## Device/external services

 * Google sign in
->Google sign in will track the users to allow them to play from the same levels on different devices.
+>Google sign in will be used to track the users accomplishments for leaderboards (Levels beaten, time taken, etc...).
+Google sign in will also allow users to access their same accounts and stats through multiple devices.

 ## Stretch goals/possible enhancements